Marianela Núñez: Reviews

 On Don Quixote, The Guardian wrote she is "a brilliant exponent of rubato dancing, stretching chosen phrases to breaking point and then flying through the music with ecstatic abandon."

-Reviewing Núñez's guest appearance in American Ballet Theatre's Cinderella, the New York Times, noted "effortless attack and enthusiastic impetus made the sequence thrilling."
+Reviewing Núñez's guest appearance in American Ballet Theatre's Cinderella, the New York Times, noted: "effortless attack and enthusiastic impetus made the sequence thrilling."

 The Times also praised Núñez's portrayal of Odette/Odile in Swan Lake, she "has a pure line, a melting plasticity and a smooth legato quality.
 Her Odette was lyrical and sorrowful; her Odile steely and sexy."

-On Núñez's as Nikiya in La Bayadère The Independent noted she "has luscious musical phrasing and floating line."
+On Núñez as Nikiya in La Bayadère, The Independent noted she "has luscious musical phrasing and floating line."

 Personal life

 Núñez married fellow principal at the Royal Ballet, Thiago Soares in 2011 in Buenos Aires.
 The couple separated in 2014 and announced their divorce in January 2016, but remain friends and continue to dance together.

 Núñez is a naturalised British citizen.